mdzhang/burns-depression/infrastructure/README.md

 The domain is purchased through Amazon's AWS Route53.

-[Terraform](https://www.terraform.io/) is used to manage AWS resources, and is automated through [Terraform Cloud](https://cloud.hashicorp.com/products/terraform).
+[Terraform](https://www.terraform.io/) is used to manage AWS resources.
+[Terraform Cloud](https://cloud.hashicorp.com/products/terraform) is used to manage state but `terraform apply` is expected to be run locally.

 ## Setup